Dev-Ryuzakii/Pager-proper/RENDER_DEPLOYMENT.md

 2. Find the "External Database URL" in the "Connections" section
 3. Copy this URL - you'll need it for the web service configuration

+**Important**: The database needs to be created before deploying the web service, as the web service will try to connect to the database during startup.

 ### 3. Create the Web Service

 1. Go to your Render Dashboard